jessiesiat/blig/README.md

 == My First Ruby on Rails App

 This is my first application for ROR.
-Mostly experimental while learning Ruby and Rails, and Git.
+Mostly experimental while learning Ruby on Rails, and Git.